pedromsantos/python-kata/src/london_tic_tac_toe/README.md

 In this version of TicTacToe nothing is returned but a call to an Output is made to print the game events.

-Use the type definitions in `kata.ts` to get started.
+Use the type definitions in `kata.py` to get started.